James-revans/Baby-Reveal-FrontEnd/README.md

 As guests arrived, they scanned the QR code to visit this url on their phone: https://babyreveal.netlify.com/#/vote

-Once the gender reveal happened, I went to this url to change the display to "It's a boy!" https://babyreveal.netlify.com/#/controller
+Once the gender reveal happened, I went to this url to change the display to "It's a boy!" or "It's a girl! depending on which it was. https://babyreveal.netlify.com/#/controller